georg-wolflein/MediaManager/README.md

 ### Executable Only
-If you do not want a full installation and just want to test it, navigate to [INSTALL/Application Files](INSTALL/Application Files) and open the latest version of GamingBot.
-Then, execute GamingBot.exe.
+If you do not want a full installation and just want to test it, navigate to [INSTALL/Application Files](INSTALL/Application Files) and open the latest version of MediaManager.
+Then, execute MediaManager.exe.
 Have fun!
-As mentioned above, you can download "INSTALL.zip" from the latest [release](../../releases).
+As mentioned above, you can download `MediaManager-{latest-version}.zip` from the latest [release](../../releases).

 ### Problems